PudgyDragon/pudgydragon.github.io/_guides/opencti-connectors-alienvault-connector.md

 ---
-title: "Alienvault Connector"
+title: "AlienVault Integration"
 project: "OpenCTI"
 category: "Threat Intelligence"
-description: "A practical threat intelligence for OpenCTI."
+description: "Configure the AlienVault connector for OpenCTI."
 source_url: "https://github.com/PudgyDragon/OpenCTI/blob/main/Connectors/AlienVault_connector.md"
 ---

-<h1>AlienVault Connector for OpenCTI</h1>
+<h1>Introduction</h1>
 <p>These are the settings I used for an AlienVault connector that works with OpenCTI on a
 network behind a proxy.
 You can find the official documentation for the connector here:</p>
 <a href="https://github.com/OpenCTI-Platform/connectors/tree/master/external-import/alienvault">AlienVault Connector</a>